 Check out Grammar Revolution to learn more about sentence diagramming.

-Maybe it’s cliché, but some things are cliché for a reason.
-The best way to get better at grammar is to practice writing.
+Just as with any new skill, the best way to get better at grammar is to practice a lot.
 Learn what your common mistakes are, and make an effort to improve each time you sit down to write again.

 Discover what works for you when writing so that you actually do it and enjoy it.

 Do you like to write in the morning?
 Or do you feel more creative at night?
 Do you like to write in the dark?

 I stay at home with my two little kids, so my time to write is usually during those precious few hours when they’re napping.
 I love writing when I’m all alone, and the lights are dim.

 To make writing happen, I have to make sure I’m doing it at a time and in a place that works for me.

 Investing a little bit of time in improving your grammar skills will pay off.
 Don’t expect to become a grammar genius overnight, but make an effort to become better little by little.